 How often should cat litter be changed?

 This depends on the number of cats and how many are using a litter tray.
-I personally recommend scooping out the trays twice a day and fully emptying, disinfecting and replacing with new litter once a week.
+I personally recommend scooping out the trays twice a day to remove solids and fully emptying, disinfecting and replacing with new litter once a week.
 Twice if you have a lot of cats sharing trays.

 Choosing the right one for you